 - Encryption: The encryption factor means your internet traffic is completely secure and no one can decipher it, even if they manage to intercept it.
 This applies to ISPs, government agencies, cybercriminals, and anyone else who might be snooping on your activity.

 - Location spoofing: Because your traffic is tunneled through an intermediary server, you will be assigned an IP address from that server.
-When using a VPN, you can choose the location of the server you connect to and hence select where your IP address is from.
+When using a VPN, you can choose the location of the server you connect to and, hence, select where your IP address is from.

 One extension that’s a bit different from the others is the addon provided by ExpressVPN.
 Its Chrome and Firefox extensions act as remote controls for the device-level VPN apps, but they also automatically adjust the browser’s geolocation services.
-As such, the detected location matches that of the VPN server you’re connected to.
-This means that you don’t need to do anything else except connect to your chosen VPN server.
+As such, the detected location matches the VPN server you’re connected to.
+This means you don’t need to do anything else except connect to your chosen VPN server.

 The best VPNs for changing location on Chrome and Firefox